gregdyche/gregdyche.github.io/projects.md

 **Progress:**
 **Notes:**
 As soon as the RSP check point assignment is ready (Greg), Colin would like to look at it and make sure he has a clear picture of how he is integrating it into RSP.
-8/25/25 sent Colin a draft of RSP assignment
+ -- 8/25/25 sent Colin a draft of RSP assignment

 Complete the checkpoint assignments for 253 (Greg), 330 (Nalini), and 261 (Natalie is still organizing this).
-This also includes making sure the other instructors for these courses have an understanding of the resource.

 Greg mentioned offering study halls for the RSPs (or anyone) this fall.
-Maybe 3 throughout the semester?
-Let's figure out when those will be, and the Career Center and RSP announcements are happy to promote those as well, as long as there is enough notice!
+Scheduled for last 4 Mondays in September.

 ## Pepper
 Robot project